Posted: 27th July 2018

-Many have records for the same person located across different data systems and, all too often, the data held in those different systems is inconsistent.
+Many have records for the same person dispersed across different data systems and, all too often, the data held in those different systems is inconsistent.

-Identity theft accounted for more than half of the incidents of fraud in the UK last year.
+Last year, identity theft accounted for more than half of the incidents of fraud in the UK.
 With fraud and money laundering remaining high on the regulatory and risk agenda, detecting and preventing identity theft continues to demand attention.
 Firms must remain focused if they are to control the fast-changing threats to which they are exposed.

 Inadequate customer profiling leads to inefficient transaction monitoring and a poor understanding of the financial crime risks faced by the firm.
 Conversely, dependable customer data, combined with trustworthy sources against which to check that information, enables the detection of fraudulent applications where false information is provided.

-Achieving a single view of the customer is a significant challenge.
-Common reasons include: different data collection methods between current and historical products, independent/disparate systems, or the inevitability of occasional human error.
-However, having that single view will assist greatly with understanding what is "normal" behaviour for each customer and, therefore, what is not "normal" – the principle upon which mitigating financial crime risk is built.
+Achieving a single view of the customer is a significant challenge for a number of reasons, including different data collection methods between current and historical products, independent or disparate systems, and the inevitability of occasional human error.
+However, having that single view will assist greatly with understanding what is ‘normal’ behaviour for each customer and, therefore, what is not ‘normal’—the principle upon which mitigating financial crime risk is built.

-- General Data Protection Regulation (GDPR).
-With the implementation date drawing near, many firms' GDPR compliance programmes are well underway.
-The ability to meet obligations, for example, in relation to data deletion and subject access, are reliant on a thorough understanding the customer data held.
+General Data Protection Regulation (GDPR) – The arrival of the much anticipated GDPR in May 2018 has seen many firms rush to implement compliance programmes within their businesses.
+The ability to meet obligations in relation to data deletion and subject access has, so far, been largely reliant on the firm having a thorough understanding of the customer data held.

-- Sanctions.
-The sanctions landscape is becoming more complex, with the introduction of new regimes, greater enforcement powers and a sharper focus from governing bodies, combined with the adoption of more transverse and risk-based tools.
+Sanctions – The sanctions landscape is becoming more complex, with the introduction of new regimes, greater enforcement powers and a sharper focus from governing bodies, combined with the adoption of more transverse and risk-based tools.
+The Policing Crime Act 2017, Sanctions and Anti-Money Laundering Act 2018 and a succession of headline news events have drawn increased attention to sanctions compliance.
 Firms require a precise and up-to-date picture of who they are dealing with and, where appropriate, the activity they are undertaking.

 Common barriers to achieving a true view of a customer include:

-Inaccuracy of customer data: Inadequate data quality assurance processes, whether relating to customer identification and verification, screening or simply human error, can reduce the integrity of customer data.
+- Inaccurate customer data – Inadequate data quality assurance processes, whether relating to customer identification and verification, screening or simply human error, can reduce the integrity of customer data.

-Disparity and duplication of customer data, particularly as a business grows and adopts new technology: Managing incompatible legacy systems is a "thorn in the side" of many larger organisations, particularly when they operate across a number of service lines, product lines, channels and jurisdictions.
+- Disparity and duplication of customer data – Managing incompatible legacy systems is a ‘thorn in the side’ of many larger organisations, particularly when they operate across a number of service lines, product lines, channels and jurisdictions.
 Storing data in different formats and across a number of platforms means that details for a single customer can be duplicated, or even multiplied, throughout the business.

-Customer screening, identification and verification: Firms are grappling with how best to manage the interaction between internally-held customer information and that held by third parties, for example, when verifying customer and company information with Companies House, conducting credit referencing checks and conducting politically exposed persons (PEPs), sanctions and adverse media screening.
+- Customer screening, identification and verification – Firms are grappling with how best to manage the interaction between internally-held customer information and that held by third parties, for example, when verifying customer and company information with Companies House, conducting credit referencing checks and conducting PEP, sanctions and adverse media screening.

-Many firms have attempted to create a single customer view incrementally—by product, service line or event.
-Another method is to create a holistic blueprint of the data held throughout the organisation and then consolidate from the top down, starting with the firm's main systems, which, when combined, hold the majority of its customers.
-This creates value early on in the programme, with "quick win" single customer view files being identified where all or most of the data is already held, and those needing additional work going into remediation.
+Many firms have attempted to create a single customer view incrementally—by product, service line or event—but few have succeeded.
+One method is to create a holistic blueprint of the data held throughout the organisation and then consolidate from the top down, starting with the firm's main systems, which, when combined, hold the majority of its customers.
+This creates value early on in the programme, with quick win single customer view files being identified where all or most of the data is already held, and those needing additional work going into remediation.

-Undertaking a project that brings together the firm's internal data alone is not enough – this data needs to be continually monitored and verified against reliable external sources.
+Undertaking a project that brings together the firm's internal data alone is not enough, however.
+The data needs to be continually monitored and verified against reliable external sources.

 Rather than utilising a range of third-party systems, firms can now choose to access, via a single platform, a comprehensive “content engine", which pulls together, calibrates and consistently updates data from a diverse range of primary sources as well as secondary source screening systems.

-The benefits of unifying the firm's view of its customers are numerous, and include:
+The benefits of unifying the firm's view of its customers are numerous, and can include:

-Mitigated financial crime risk and regulatory compliance: More accurate customer data and, subsequently, risk profiling, means the firm is now reliably informed of the financial crime risks posed to the business and better able to identify suspicious activity during transaction monitoring.
-Having a true view of a customer allows the firm to be compliant with its anti-money laundering, sanctions and reporting obligations.
+Mitigated financial crime risk and regulatory compliance – More accurate customer data and, subsequently, risk profiling, will keep firms reliably informed of the financial crime risks posed to the business; allowing them to better identify suspicious activity during transaction monitoring.
+Having a true view of a customer allows the firm to be compliant with anti-money laundering, sanctions and reporting obligations.
 Knowing what information the firm holds and being able to access it quickly can reduce the risk of a data breach.

-Enhanced customer journey: The single customer view creates a "digital passport" for existing customers that contains all verified information provided to the firm, regardless of the business area.
-This would make it easier for customers to open a new account or apply for another product without repetitive requests for information, saving time and reducing strain on resources within the business.
+Enhanced customer journey – The single customer view creates a "digital passport" for existing customers that contains all verified information provided to the firm, regardless of the business area.
+This would, potentially, make it easier for customers to open a new account, or apply for another product without repetitive requests for information, all of which saves time and reduces strain on resources within the business.
 In an age where customer expectations are high, this can lead to greater customer satisfaction and fewer abandoned applications.

-Maximised operational efficiency, reduced cost and greater revenue: Having a view that consolidates information on the firm's customers from each of its business areas helps the firm to have a better understanding of customers' needs and subsequently identifies opportunities to offer additional products and services.
+Maximised operational efficiency, reduced cost and greater revenue – Having a view that consolidates information on the firm's customers from each of its business areas helps the firm have a better understanding of customers' needs and, subsequently, identifies opportunities to offer additional products and services.
 Holding consolidated and accurate customer records that can be accessed by any business area, and utilising technology that helps the firm maintain this information reduces dependency on manual intervention, meaning much faster processing that is more cost-effective.

 Financial crime, regulation and businesses are evolving.
-Now may be the time to harness the customer information the firm holds with a view to achieving these benefits in the long term.
-A single customer view allows the firm to safeguard both itself and its customers while offering more immediate and relevant services in a fast-changing, competitive market.
+Now is the time to harness the customer information your firm holds, with a view to driving better outcomes.
+Working towards a single customer view approach allows firms to safeguard both itself and its customers, while offering more immediate and relevant services in a fast-changing, competitive market.